To Ask or Not to Ask: That is the Question

 Do you submit all your questions?
 Are there questions you shouldn’t ask?
 How do you tell the difference between those questions you should submit and those you should keep to yourself – or hope someone else asks?
-Here are 3 important questions to ask yourself before you ask the customer.
+You want to ask smart questions.
+Here are 3 questions to ask yourself first.

 1. Can you develop a solution and pricing without the answer?

 If the answer is yes, maybe you don’t need to ask the question because you don’t need to know the answer.
 Consider the question in the light of “nice to know” or “need to know.”
 If the answer will help you frame a solution that gets beneath the surface of the requirements and respond to the customer’s pain points and objectives – it’s worth knowing.

 If the answer is yes, remember caution is the elder child of wisdom (according to Victor Hugo).
 The answer to the question may also tell your competitors something they need to know, so think twice before asking.
 Pose your question to give as little away as possible that relates to your incumbent advantage.
 If the answer is no, think of questions that, if you WERE the incumbent, you wouldn’t want someone else asking.
 And then ask those questions.

 3. Does the RFP contain mistakes or is it misleading?